AleksandrHovhannisyan/aleksandrhovhannisyan.com/tag/beginners.md

 ---
-layout: tagPage
-title: Blog
+title: "Tag: beginners"
-description: View all of my blog posts tagged with "beginners"
+description: View all of my blog posts tagged with 'beginners.'
 tag: beginners
-customJS: ["blogImage"]
-noindex: true
 ---